cdfoundation/toc/proposals/tekton/graduation.md

-This very flexibility has enabled Tekton to become the base for the implementation of more opinionated services on top, ranging from open source projects, cloud services as well as end-user platforms for DevOps services.
+This very flexibility has enabled Tekton to become the base for the implementation of more opinionated services on top, ranging from open source projects, and cloud services as well as end-user platforms for DevOps services.

 The Tekton community benefits from a large and diverse community, with contributors from many different companies.
 The community features an open